FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/main-flows.md

 ---

-## **Flow 2: AI-Powered Quest Generation & Learning Path Creation**
+## **Flow 2: The Core AI Learning Loop (Ingestion, Generation & Adaptation)**

 ### **Description**
-The core AI-driven process that transforms academic syllabi into personalized, gamified learning experiences with dynamic quest lines and skill progression.
+This is the central, dynamic engine of the RogueLearn platform.
+It combines content ingestion (from either file uploads or a browser extension), AI-powered generation of personalized learning paths, and a continuous, adaptive feedback loop that refines the experience based on user progress.

 ### **Actors**
-- **Primary:** Student User, AI System
+- **Primary:** Student User, AI Adaptation Engine
-- **Secondary:** Syllabus Processing Service, Quest Generation Engine
+- **Secondary:** Syllabus Processing Service, Quest Generation Engine, Browser Extension, Progress Analytics, Notification System

 ### **Process**
+1.  **Content Ingestion (Triggers)**: The loop is initiated in one of two ways:
-1. User uploads course syllabus document (PDF, DOCX)
+    *   **File Upload**: A user uploads a course syllabus or other academic document (PDF, DOCX).
-2. AI System ingests and parses syllabus content
+    *   **Browser Extension**: A user captures educational content from a university portal or academic website.
+2.  **AI-Powered Generation**: The backend begins an asynchronous process to:
+    *   Ingest and parse the document content.
-3. AI identifies course structure, topics, and learning objectives
+    *   Identify the course structure, key topics, and learning objectives.
-4. AI analyzes user's academic background and career goals
-5. AI generates interconnected skill tree from syllabus topics
+    *   Generate an interconnected skill tree based on the content.
-6. AI creates personalized "main quest line" aligned with course progression
+    *   Create a personalized "main quest line" aligned with the learning objectives.
-7. AI establishes prerequisites and dependencies between skill nodes
+    *   Establish prerequisites and dependencies between skills and quests.
-8. System populates quest line with tasks based on uploaded schedules
-9. AI continuously monitors progress and adjusts quest difficulty
-10. System sends notifications for quest updates and new learning paths
+    *   Populate the user's "Arsenal" with the processed content and notify the user of completion.
+3.  **Continuous Adaptation (Feedback Loop)**: Once the user begins interacting with the generated quests and content, the system continuously:
+    *   Monitors user interactions, performance, and engagement across all features.
+    *   Identifies patterns, including areas of struggle or accelerated learning.
+    *   The Adaptive Engine dynamically adjusts quest difficulty and modifies learning paths.
+    *   The Skill Tree visualization is updated in real-time to reflect progress.
+    *   Personalized recommendations for improvement or new challenges are generated.
+    *   The feedback loop constantly refines the personalization algorithms to optimize the learning journey.

 ### **Outputs**
-- Dynamic, interconnected skill tree visualization
+- A dynamic, interconnected skill tree that evolves with the user.
-- Personalized main quest line with scheduled tasks
+- A personalized quest line that adapts to the user's performance.
-- Skill node prerequisites and dependency mapping
+- Real-time progress visualization and analytics.
-- Automated quest adjustments based on progress
+- Automated notifications for quest updates, achievements, and recommendations.
-- Notification system for learning path updates
+- A continuously optimized and personalized learning experience.

 ### **Success Criteria**
-- Syllabus is accurately parsed within 2 minutes
+- Content ingestion (upload or capture) is accurately parsed over 95% of the time.
-- Generated skill tree covers 90%+ of syllabus topics
+- The initial generated skill tree and quest line cover 90%+ of the source material's topics.
-- Quest line aligns with user's academic schedule
-- Dynamic adjustments improve learning outcomes
+- Adaptive adjustments demonstrate a measurable improvement in user learning outcomes and engagement.
+- The entire loop feels seamless to the user, from content input to personalized feedback.

 ---